Canik TP9SF Review: Cheap but worth it?

 Canik TP9SF Review: Our Take

-This handgun is AWESOME!
-The Canik TP9SF is our budget-gun recommendation.
+I’ll just cut to the chase: This handgun is AWESOME!
+The Canik TP9SF is my #1 budget-gun recommendation.
 Want to know a budget handgun that didn’t make the grade?
-Check out our SCCY 9mm Review.
+Check out our SCCY 9mm Review – as you’ll see not all budget guns are created equal.

 No, I don’t think it can replace higher-end duty-level guns.
 But… for a budget firearm, the Canik TP9SF can serve as a great option and it punches way above its class.

-The TP9 pistol from Canik is a polymer striker-fired gun.
+The TP9 from Canik Firearms is a striker-fired pistol.
 It is comfortable enough, the controls work, and it is SUPER reliable.
-However, where the Canik really shines is its awesome trigger!
+However, where the Canik really shines is with its trigger!

-One gripe… the bore height is a bit tall.
+My only gripe is that the bore height is a bit tall.
+I wish it had a lower bore axis like the CZ Shadow for a reduced muzzle rise during rapid fire.
 The Warren sights are a nice touch but the skinny rear sight makes the slide appear taller (leaner).

 Canik TP9SF Review: Pros and Cons